-The lens offers a six-bladed automatic iris with barrel-mounted stop down lever, apertures from ƒ/3.5 to ƒ/22, six lens elements in four groups, and single-coating for optical fidelity.
-It should be mentioned that the coating on this lens isn’t the best in the world, and flares and ghosts are possible.
-But the front element sits so deeply within the recess of the lens that you’d really have to try to make these aberrations happen.
-In normal use this lens will not produce an anomaly.
+The lens offers a six-bladed automatic iris with barrel-mounted stop down lever, apertures from f/3.5 to f/22, six lens elements in four groups, and single-coating for decent optical fidelity.
+It should be mentioned that the coating on this lens isn’t the best in the world, and flares and ghosts are common when shot in challenging light.
+In addition, direct sunlight shots will greatly lower contrast across the frame.
+That said, the lens’ front element sits so deeply within the recess of the lens that I really have to try to make these aberrations happen.

 The lens is fairly compact, especially for a macro lens.
 Weighing only 330g, it’s not much heavier than many comparable 50mm standard lenses, and when retracted to infinity focus it’s not much longer than those other lenses either.

 But hold on.
-We’re getting ahead of ourselves.
-Before we get much further we should probably clarify something.
-We’ve been calling this lens a macro lens, and it is, but there’s a caveat.
+I’m getting ahead of myself.
+Before I should probably clarify something.
+I’ve been calling this lens a macro lens, and it is, but there’s a caveat.

 When originally sold back in the days of yore, this lens was accompanied by a 1:1 adapter.
 This adapter fit between the lens and the body of the camera and enabled the lens to reach life-size ratios of 1:1.
-Without fitment of this adapter the lens can still function perfectly, though it will only reach ratios of 1:2, or 1/2 lifesize.
-That’s still pretty damn close, but if we’re being honest it’s not true macro.
-Then again, if you’re shooting on a crop-sensor camera…
+Without fitment of this adapter the lens can still function perfectly, though it will only reach a reproduction ratio of 1:2, or 1/2 life size.
+That’s still pretty close, but it’s not true macro.

-The take-away here is that if you’re hunting for one of these lenses, it’s best to look for a version that comes with the original adapter.
-By finding a version that comes with the original adapter you’ll be ensuring that you’ll be able to reach maximum magnification, while still retaining the ability to remove the adapter and have a portable, compact macro that’s completely capable of getting very, very close.
+The take-away here is that if you’re hunting for your own Minolta MC Macro Rokkor QF 50mm F/3.5, it’s best to look for a version that comes with the original adapter.
+By finding a version that comes with the original adapter you’ll be ensuring that you’ll be able to reach maximum magnification while still retaining the ability to remove the adapter and have a portable, compact macro that’s still capable of getting very close.

-It should also be mentioned that there’s a 4:1 adapter that mounts the lens backwards to the camera body… But again, we digress.
+It should also be mentioned that there’s a 4:1 adapter that mounts the lens backwards to the camera body.

-Out in the field the lens performs beautifully, with a few small issues.
-The biggest of these issues is likely the heavy vignetting seen when shot wide open.
-It’s fairly pronounced, and while this can be easily solved in post-processing with digital photography, it warrants mentioning.
-The lens stops down from ƒ/3.5 to 5.6 in a single increment and the correction of light fall-off is almost instantaneous.
-By ƒ/8 things are as close to resolved as they’re ever going to get.
+Out in the field the lens performs beautifully with just a few small issues, the worst of which is the heavy vignetting seen when shot wide open.
+It’s fairly pronounced, and while this can be mostly solved in post-processing with digital photography, it warrants mentioning.
+The lens stops down from f/3.5 to 5.6 in a single increment and the correction of light fall-off is almost instantaneous.
+By f/8 corners are as bright as they’re ever going to get.

-Sharpness wide open is also a minor weak point, though we’re really being finicky here since the center of the frame is pretty damn crisp with sponginess being found only at the corners of the frame.
+Sharpness wide open is also a weak point, though I’m being finicky, since the center of the frame is pretty crisp, with sponginess being found only at the corners of the frame.
 Similar to the behavior of the lens regarding wide-open vignetting, stop it down just a single stop and things are almost completely resolved.
-At ƒ/8 images are at their maximum sharpness with resolution staying incredible until it falls off somewhere around ƒ/16.
+At f/8 images are at their maximum sharpness with resolution staying incredible until it falls off somewhere around f/16.
 For almost everyone, this lens will certainly be sharp enough.

 Using the lens as a standard 50mm yields a capable yet flawed experience.
-With its maximum aperture of ƒ/3.5, low-light performance and bokeh will naturally be a little lackluster.
-When shooting close subjects wide open it’s possible to get some reasonably attractive blended areas in the frame, and bokeh highlights look about as good as any we’ve seen from a lens of this speed.
-There’s nothing wrong with it, but you shouldn’t buy this lens with the expectation of making glorious bokeh-balls.
-For that you’ll need a truly dedicated fast, prime standard.
+With its maximum aperture of f/3.5, low-light performance and bokeh will naturally be a little lackluster.
+When shooting close subjects wide open it’s possible to get some reasonably attractive blended areas in the frame, and bokeh highlights look about as good as any I’ve seen from a lens of this speed.
+There’s nothing wrong with it, but no one should buy this lens with the expectation of making glorious bokeh-balls.
+For that you’ll need a truly fast prime.

 But even with the lackluster low-light performance, somewhat impotent subject isolation, and less-than stunning bokeh, this lens performs pretty well as a standard lens.
-If you’re not obsessed with bokeh or need a super-fast aperture for something like night-time street photography, this thing will do the job.
-While the extremely long focus throw of 320 degrees may make missing your shot a sadly common occurrence in pressure situations, for slow, casual shooting it will mostly work.
+If you’re not obsessed with bokeh or need a super-fast aperture for night-time street photography, this thing will do the job.
+While the extremely long focus throw of 320 degrees may make missing your shot a sadly common occurrence in pressure situations, for slow, casual shooting as a standard 50mm, it will mostly work.

 Take it out for a stroll in the park.
-Shoot some trees, shoot some rocks, shoot some other things that don’t move very fast and just enjoy the lens.
-The added bonus being that when you see an earwig you can take a disgustingly close-up shot of its ass-pincers.
-That’s a big bonus.
+Shoot some trees, shoot some rocks, shoot some other things that don’t move very fast, and just enjoy the lens.
+The added bonus being that when you see an earwig you can take a disgustingly close-up shot of its wretched pincers.
+That’s a bonus.

-So whether you’re shooting an old Minolta film camera or a modern mirror-less marvel like our Sony a7, this macro lens is a nearly unbeatable mix of performance and value.
-Its build quality is unmatched, its performance is perfectly acceptable, and it costs next to nothing.
-If you’re interested in macro photography and you’re a quality-obsessive working within a budget, this is the best macro lens you’ll find.
-And if you’re an experienced macro shooter looking to grow your macro capabilities, with its 1:1 and 4:1 adapters this is a lens that can happily grow with you.
+Whether you’re shooting an old Minolta film camera or a modern mirrorless camera, this macro lens is a nearly unbeatable mix of performance and value.
+Its build quality is excellent, its performance is strong, and it costs next to nothing.